 There has been a change in Chief Executive with John O'Brien departing in April 2021 and Alison Griffin joining in July 2021.
-The Deputy Chief Executive left the organisation in August 2021 and Director of Corporate Resources retired in October 2021.
+The Deputy Chief Executive and Director for Transport and Mobility both left the organisation in August 2021.
+The Director of Corporate Resources retired in October 2021.
 The new Chief Executive has implemented interim arrangements to cover the departures until permanent arrangements are in place.